henrymorgan10/-mcorp-home/README.md

 Some may initially view the name as bold or even reminiscent of science fiction.
 However, every successful international initiative has benefited from a memorable identity.
 Strong branding helps people understand, remember, and support an idea.
 A framework that inspires public interest is also more likely to attract broader international participation, stronger political support, and greater financial commitment from Member States.

+Although I hesitate to use a U.S. example, the A-10 Thunderbolt II was nicknamed the "Warthog."
+Despite its unglamorous image, it became a legend.
+Names and appearances matter far less than the values and capabilities they represent.

 The name THOR-22 is intended not to symbolize military power, but to represent strength in protecting peace, responsibility, and international cooperation.

 **Like many successful international initiatives, the framework is designed to be easily recognizable and adaptable.
 Through white-label implementation, individual organizations or regional institutions may adopt the framework while tailoring its presentation to their own cultural and operational contexts, without changing its core principles**